NORTHFIELD CITY board of education File Code: 3542.2

 Procedures for Charging Lunch

 In the event a student’s school lunch or breakfast bill is in arrears, the principal or his or her designee shall contact the student’s parent/guardian to provide notice of the amount in arrears and shall provide the parent/guardian a period of ten school days to pay the full amount due.
-If the student’s parent/guardian does not make full payment to the school by the end of the ten school days, the principal or his or her designee shall again contact the student’s parent/guardian to provide a second notice that their child’s lunch or breakfast bill is in arrears.
-The district shall again contact the student’s parent or guardian to provide notice of any action to be taken by the school district in response to a student’s school breakfast or school lunch bill being in arrears (N.J.S.A.
+If the student’s parent/guardian does not make full payment to the school by the end of the ten school days, the principal or his or her designee shall again contact the student’s parent/guardian to provide a second notice that their child’s lunch or breakfast bill is in arrears to provide notice of any action to be taken by the school district in response to a student’s school breakfast or school lunch bill being in arrears (N.J.S.A.
 18A:33-21).

 The building principal or his or her designee shall implement appropriate measures that ensure that students who cannot pay for a school breakfast or a school lunch or whose school breakfast or school lunch bill is in arrears shall not be publicly identified or stigmatized.